saiprashanthts1995/python_loader/README.md

     if present.
 Once the data is loaded, a basic check is made to check the count of records between two databases.

+    Second Use case is when the csv file and excel files are onboarded into postgres nased on the configuration present in files_to_loadeds.json file.
+This is done using SQL Alchemy packages.

 ## Contents
     This Project consist of these files
     * config.json